Artemis1702/Cookr-Hackathon/README.md

 <img width="959" alt="Ragi Dosa" src="https://github.com/Artemis1702/Cookr-Hackathon/assets/76508539/7de21f29-c56c-4439-ae30-a14499665fdf">
 <img width="959" alt="Chicken Vindaloo" src="https://github.com/Artemis1702/Cookr-Hackathon/assets/76508539/3751c8c3-f508-4b57-916c-10d6e8598681">

-### Enhancements and Directions for Further Developmen
+### Enhancements and Directions for Further Development
 * Our main Idea was to create something like chatGPT but only for foods.
 Which would give the tags and other information for the input Food Item.
   * To achieve the above functionality we can increase the number of websites we scrape the information from instead of limiting to only one website (Wikipedia).
   * We can also implement a web crawler and index required web pages and then scrape all of them.